dearvoodoo/Hunt-Showdown-API/README.md

 # V1 in development.
 I finally have time to make this one.

-# Hunt-Showdown-API
+# Hunt: Showdown API (Unofficial)
-Hunt showdown API documentations
+Hunt: Showdown API documentations

 ## For all documentations please follow the link bellow
 [API Documentation](https://huntshowdown-api.herokuapp.com)